mwaz/circleci-ml-pipeline/README.md

 You can also use self hosted runners to use your own GPU resources.

 Once you have an environment with GPU resources available, you can configure your ML package to utilize them (if the ML platform supports it).
 You can see how to do this with TensorFlow [here](https://www.tensorflow.org/install/gpu_plugins).

+### Notifications

+By default you will receive notifications on job failures and required approvals to your default CircleCi email address.
+You can configure other team members to receive notifications, set up web notifications, or connect your CircleCI pipeline to Slack or IRC - see the documentation for this [here](https://circleci.com/docs/notifications/).

+By customizing your notifications, you can make sure the right person is notified to fix a failed job and ensure your ML system stays accurate and available.

 ### Onwards!